Five-spice powder: Ingredients

 In Southern China, Cinnamomum loureiroi and Mandarin orange peel are commonly used as substitutes for Cinnamomum cassia and cloves respectively.
-These ingredients collectively produce southern five-spice powders' distinctive, slightly different flavor profile.
-In one study, the potential antioxidant capacities of Chinese five-spice powder (consisting of Sichuan pepper, fennel seed, cinnamon, star anise, and clove) with varying proportion of individual spice ingredients was investigated through four standard methods.
-The results suggest that clove is the major contributor to the high antioxidant capacities of the five-spice powder whereas the other four ingredients contribute to the flavor.
+These ingredients collectively produce southern five-spice powder's distinctive, slightly different flavor profile.

 Use

-Five spice may be used with fatty meats such as pork, duck or goose.
-It is used as a spice rub for chicken, duck, pork and seafood, in red cooking recipes, or added to the breading for fried foods.
-Five spice is used in recipes for Cantonese roasted duck, as well as beef stew.
-It is used as a marinade for Vietnamese broiled chicken.
+Five-spice powder is used as a spice rub for chicken, duck, goose, pork, and seafood, in red cooking recipes, or added to the breading for fried foods.
+Five-spice powder is used in recipes for Cantonese roasted duck, as well as beef stew.
+Canned spiced pork cubes are very popular as well.
+Five-spice powder is used as a marinade for Vietnamese broiled chicken.
 The five-spice powder mixture has followed the Chinese diaspora and has been incorporated into other national cuisines throughout Asia.

 In Hawaii, some restaurants place a shaker of the spice on each patron's table.
 A seasoned salt can be easily made by dry-roasting common salt with five-spice powder under low heat in a dry pan until the spice and salt are well mixed.

 Five-spice powder can also add complexity and savoriness to sweets and savory dishes alike.

-It has a traditional use as an antiseptic and used to cure indigestion.
+It has a traditional use as an antiseptic and a cure for indigestion.
+In one study, the potential antioxidant capacities of Chinese five-spice powder (consisting of Sichuan pepper, fennel seed, cinnamon, star anise, and clove) with varying proportion of individual spice ingredients was investigated through four standard methods.
+The results suggest that clove is the major contributor to the high antioxidant capacities of the five-spice powder, whereas the other four ingredients contribute only to the flavor.